 Built-in Magic, Built-in Independence

-Our current home was never originally designed for education or accessibility, yet the students achieve extraordinary things whilst navigating facilities that no longer meet the growing complexity of their needs.
+Our current home was never originally designed for education or accessibility, yet the students achieve extraordinary things whilst navigating facilities that need constant modifications to meet the growing complexity of their needs.

 But the most heart-breaking problem is that we’re massively oversubscribed.
 We turn away so many talented young people every year who would flourish at Orpheus.